mariyatom/Tic-Tac-Toe-Game/README.md

 `let cells = document.getElementsByTagName("TD")`

 And boom, we've got our nine cells to make up our board!
+Go ahead and add that snippet to your `game.js` file.

 ## Binding the onclick method (AKA 'when I click on something, something happens')